Links on Android Authority may earn us a commission. Learn more.

-From here you should see shortcuts to the available iCloud web apps, including Photos, Notes, Reminders, and even Find iPhone.
-You can also manage your iCloud account and see how much storage you have available all in one easy to navigate website.
+From here, you should see shortcuts to the available iCloud web apps, including Mail, Photos, iCloud Drive, Notes, and Find iPhone.
+You can also manage your iCloud account by going into Account Settings.
+Here, you can also see how much storage you have available in one easy-to-navigate website.

 In my testing, iCloud functionality on Android was a little shoddy.
 In theory, you should be able to access all of the aforementioned web apps just as you would from any desktop browser.
 Unfortunately, that wasn’t the case for me.

 On the other hand, I could view, upload, download, and share photos from iCloud just fine.
-Grouping photos into albums also worked seamlessly, and I could easily hide and unhide photos, just like normal.
-Presumably, the Find iPhone feature works as expected, but I don’t currently have access to any Apple products to test this out.
+Grouping photos into albums also worked seamlessly, and I could easily hide and unhide photos.
+Find iPhone also works perfectly.

 All in all, there is still plenty of ground to cover, but it’s a good start.
 If you use an Android device alongside your Mac, iPad, or iPhone and want to take advantage of Apple’s iCloud services, this is your best shot for the foreseeable future.
-I don’t see Apple developing a native Android app anytime soon, but hopefully it will expand on this iCloud mobile web experience to create a more well-rounded — and less buggy — user experience.
+We don’t see Apple developing a native Android app.
+Still, hopefully, it will expand on this iCloud mobile web experience to create a more well-rounded — and less buggy — user experience.

 No. Apple hasn’t created an iCloud app for Android.